Schizophrenia Treatment and Self-Help

-- Medication only treats some of the symptoms of schizophrenia.
-Antipsychotic medication reduces psychotic symptoms, but is much less helpful for treating symptoms of schizophrenia such as social withdrawal, lack of motivation, and lack of emotional expressiveness.
+Medication is not a cure for schizophrenia and only treats some of the symptoms.
+Antipsychotic medication reduces psychotic symptoms such as hallucinations, delusions, paranoia, and disordered thinking.
+But is much less helpful for treating symptoms of schizophrenia such as social withdrawal, lack of motivation, and lack of emotional expressiveness.

-- Never reduce or stop medication on your own.
+Never reduce or stop medication on your own.
 Sudden or unsupervised dosage changes are dangerous, and can trigger a schizophrenia relapse or other complications.
 If you’re having trouble with your medication or feel like you don’t need to take it, talk to your doctor or someone else that you trust.

-|Types of medications used for schizophrenia treatment
+|Types of medications for schiziophrenia|

 The two main groups of medications used for the treatment of schizophrenia are the older or “typical” antipsychotic medications and the newer “atypical” antipsychotic medications.